cdec/cdec.github.com/developers/index.md

 ---
 # Developer documentation

-cdec is [developed on Github](http://github.com/redpony/cdec) and users are encouraged to fork us, develop the project further, and submit patches to the main project.
+cdec is [developed on Github](http://github.com/redpony/cdec) by [many volunteers](contributors.html) users are encouraged to fork us, develop the project further, and submit patches to the main project.

 ## Development guidelines
 * Ensure that the system tests continue to function